PaarthSonkiya/hatch/README.md

 **Dashboard** (`/dashboard`): Static HTML/JS prototype using Leaflet for the map layer and Chart.js for time-series.
 Reads from a mocked JSON endpoint; production version backed by TimescaleDB query API.

 ---

-## What's in this repo as of grant submission

-This repository was built **before** grant submission as a pre-grant artifact.
-None of the items below required the grant — they were completed at zero hardware cost using open datasets, simulation, and design work.

-- ✅ Full system whitepaper with prior-art analysis and signal-processing pipeline design
-- ✅ Annotated literature review of 25+ papers
-- ✅ Firmware skeleton compilable under PlatformIO (no hardware required to build)
-- ✅ ML training pipeline runnable on a laptop using publicly available HumBug data
-- ✅ Working dashboard prototype with mock data
-- ✅ Component-level hardware BOM with sourcing and power budget
-- ✅ Field deployment plan with candidate sites and stakeholder workflow
-- ✅ Risk register and competition brief

-**What the grant funds:** hardware (10 field nodes + gateway), enclosure iteration, PCB fabrication runs, field deployment costs, competition fees, and the cloud/tooling subscriptions needed for the 12-month field study.

----